r3c/cottle/docs/page/06-api.rst

         Create a rendering context from given variables dictionary.

+    .. method:: ISpyContext CreateSpy(IContext source)

+        Wrap given context inside a spying context to get information about variables referenced in a template, along with their last known value and accessed fields.
+See section :ref:`spy_context` for details about lazy value resolution.

     .. method:: (IContext,ISymbolUsage) CreateMonitor(IContext context)

-        Wrap given context inside a monitoring context to get statistics on which variables are read from it.
-Output :type:`IContext` is the monitored one that should be passed to document, while the ``ISymbolUsage`` usage is the structure you can query after rendering the document to get information about which variables were read.
+        Obsolete alternative to :meth:`Context.CreateSpy`.